 The Thesis & Dissertation Retreat will afford participants time to write along with opportunities for one-on-one writing consultations with Writing Fellows and presentations about topics such as setting goals and structuring writing time.
 Participants must have an approved prospectus or thesis topic and must commit to attending each day.

 The retreat is limited to 25 students.
-A $40 fee (to cover meals and refreshments) will be required to secure a place.
+A $25 fee (to cover meals and refreshments) will be required to secure a place.
+Applications are available here and will be accepted until March 12, 2018 or until registration is full, whichever happens first.

 Early Stage Dissertation Retreat